quic-aditrath/audioreach-doc/source/platform/raspberry_pi4.rst

 Upon receiving the data, ARE forms an audio graph with processing modules according to the graph definition.
 It processes the audio data piped from the source endpoint to the ALSA Sink endpoint, which is then rendered through a BCM2835 sound card.
-Although ARE is designed to run on Audio DSPs, since the Raspberry Pi lacks DSPs, ARE runs on the APPS processor in user space for demonstration purpose.
+Although ARE allows developers to design their use case graphs and support distributed processing across heterogenous cores, given that Raspberry Pi lacks DSP, ARE runs on the APPS processor in user space.

 Additionally, during the playback use-case, the graph topology can be visualized in real-time using a PC-based GUI tool called AudioReach